ameliarahman/ameliarahman.github.io/_posts/2026-01-11-introduction-to-testcontainers.md

 Can we see the difference?

 `Testcontainers` help us to just define our service as a code.
 Before, we have to rely on a "pre-installed" database, we need to manually config the database and then make sure it is already running before we run the test.
-Furthermore, the database itself might contain old data from a previous test if we forget to clean up or to destroy the database.
+Furthermore, the database itself might contain old data from a previous test if we forget to clean up the data.
 By using testcontainers, everything is like a new one and clean at the start of every test.
 The documentation also stated that we can reuse the same Postgres Docker container to run mulriple tests in a single file.

 It is important to note that `Testcontainers` isn't just for Postgres.
 Whether you need Redis for caching, Kafka for messaging, or even a specialized search engine like Elasticsearch, the philosophy remains the same.
 As the official documentation states: